 Soil is important for supporting and helping growth of agricultural crops.
 The soil's natural cycles go a long way in ensuring that the soil can provide an adequate physical, chemical and biological medium for crop growth.
-Soil has very much attractive for future not only due to its potential applications in the field of agriculture but also in other applications in constructions, electronics and energy efficient savers.
+Soil has to be attractive very much for future life not only due to the potential applications in the field of agriculture but also in other applications in constructions, electronics and energy efficient savers.
 So, it is useful to get accurate information about all possible interactions in the soil samples.
 The attenuation interaction parameters e.g. mass attenuation coefficients, effective atomic number, effective electron density, are used to study all possible photon interactions because they depend on the energy of incident photon and the composition type of the absorbing material.